akarmas/sample-ebrains-component/README.md

 # sample-ebrains-component
-showcase how to mirror from github to EBRAINS Gitlab
+showcase how to mirror from github to EBRAINS Gitlab.